maxhbr/LDBcollector/md/Glulxe.md

                 "homepageUrl": "https://fedoraproject.org/wiki/Licensing/Glulxe",
                 "shortName": "Glulxe License",
                 "textUrls": null,
-                "text": "The source code in this package is copyright 1999-2010 by Andrew Plotkin.\n\nYou may copy and distribute it freely, by any means and under any conditions, as long as the code and documentation is not changed.
-You may also incorporate this code into your own program and distribute that, or modify this code and use and distribute the modified version, as long as you retain a notice in your program or documentation which mentions my name and the URL shown above.", "category": "Permissive",
+                "text": "You may copy and distribute it freely, by any means and under any conditions,\nas long as the code and documentation is not changed.
+You may also incorporate\nthis code into your own program and distribute that, or modify this code and\nuse and distribute the modified version, as long as you retain a notice in your\nprogram or documentation which mentions my name and the URL shown above.", "category": "Permissive",
                 "osiUrl": null,
                 "owner": "Andrew Plotkin",